Puerto Rico Custody

 - illegal restriction of custody rights; and

-- any of the additional reasons listed in Article 615 of the law.2
+- any of the additional reasons listed in the law.2

-Note: A parent shouldn’t lose legal custody for being abused by the other parent unless the judge finds that the abused parent voluntarily and knowingly participated in child abuse or neglect.3
+Note: A parent shouldn’t lose parental authority for being abused by the other parent unless the judge finds that the abused parent voluntarily and knowingly participated in their child or other family member’s abuse or neglect.3

 2 31 L.P.R.A. § 7322